pombase/website/src/docs/about/pombase-sab.PomBase.md

 Exeter Centre for the Study of the Life Sciences &amp; Department of Sociology, Philosophy and Anthropology, University of Exeter, Exeter, UK

 *Samuel Marguerat*<br>
-MRC London Institute of Medical Sciences, London, UK &amp; Institute of Clinical Sciences, Faculty of Medicine, Imperial College London, London, UK
+UCL Cancer Institute, London, UK

 *Sophie Martin*<br>
 Department of Fundamental Microbiology, University of Lausanne, Lausanne, Switzerland